wolterbwambale/Hello-world/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Hello Microverse project <a name="about-project"></a>

-> This is my first project at microverse.
+Hello Microverse is my first project with GitHub It doesn't have that much content, but it is the first step for me to be a full stack developer. basically, It's my hello world page.